Video tutorial about building forms.

 How to use the...

-To create the necessary logic for smart forms, you use so called branches.
-By adding the desired branch conditions and branch behavior you determine what condition(s) must be matched to enter a certain branch in the form.
+By adding the desired branch conditions and branch behavior to each branch, you determine what condition(s) must be matched to enter a certain branch in the form.
 Branches are very powerful and you can read all about it in this article.

 Underneath each branch you can fill in the follow-up, containing the form blocks and/or logic that respondents get to see when they have entered a certain branch in the form.